Free Web space and hosting from freehomepage.com

 Yo Naci Un Dia "The Day I was Born" (3:33 - 3k) lyrics

 For soprano voice and alto saxophone - This was my second assignment in my first and only semester at North Texas as a music composition major.
 The text is taken from a 20th century Spanish poem.
-I will post the translation to the lyrics up here someday . . . when I feel liek it.
+I may post the translation to the lyrics up here someday . . . when I feel like it.
 The basic translation of the first line of the original poem is "The day I was born, God was sick."
 It's an "artsy" piece and helped me get an A for the semster.

 Accident Prone(4:04 - 8k)

 For trumpet and piano - Yes, this is yet another trumpet solo.
-It was my first comp assignment at UNT and it's quite complicated.
+It was my first comp assignment at UNT and is a little complicated.
 Like Yo Naci Un Dia, it might be considered "artsy".
 The motive orignally stemmed from the idea of "incomplete measures" with 7/16 bars trying to sound like 2/4 with a fraction of the beat missing.
 This missing piece floats around from measure to measure throughout the piece.
 However, this can easily be overlooked by the turgid ostinato bass line in the piano that provides the dark background feel I was looking for.
 The solo trumpet cadenza is merely a guidline for the soloist.
 If performed I would expect them to write their own personal cadenza, or improvise one.
 I spent more than 2 months working on this piece, rewriting passages several times, moving parts all around the score just trying to get it all to fit together.
 I'm actually somewhat happy with the outcome, considering this was an assignment I never wanted to do.

 Dance of Tears (3:53 - 10k)